-In addition to the regular camp program, many Amici partner camps also offer specialized programs including leadership training programs, wilderness out trips and programs for children with special needs.
+In addition to the regular camp program, many Amici partner camps also offer specialized programs including leadership training programs, wilderness out trips and programs for children requiring additional support.

 Amici provides funding for Leadership Training Programs on a case-by-case basis, in consultation with each partner camp and each Amici family.